shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 # Prepping the R Shiny App

 Similar to generating the Enriched Signatures Table, the Shiny App requires just a few user inputs and it can be up and running.
+Once the [app](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/App/app.R) script is loaded all that is needed is to update the user input and then it can be run!

+## User Input for R Shiny App